augerai/a2ml/README.md

 ## Authentication with A2ML

-There is no explicit authentication step with A2ML.
-It assumes that the underlying AutoML service has been configured correctly to run on the server you are running from.
-Here are abbreviated directions for that step.
+You must configure the underlying AutoML service corrrectly to be accessed from the server you are running from.
+Here are abbreviated directions for that step for Google, Azure and Auger.

 ### Google Cloud AutoML
 If you haven't run Google Cloud AutoML, set up a service account and save the credentials to a JSON file which you store in your project directory.
 Then set up the GOOGLE_APPLICATION CREDENTIALS environment variable to point to the saved file.
 For example: